deplicator/deplicator.github.io-source/src/blog/how-i-work.md

 ---
 title: How I Work
 date: 2015-06-22
-tags: about me, tutorial, web
+tags: about me, tutorial, web development
 ---

 You know that [Life Hacker segment called "How I